Frequently asked questions

 The programme is perfect for those unable to study at an NCTJ-accredited, centre-based course.
 It provides learners with a sound knowledge and understanding of each subject so that they are prepared for the exams.

 This is also a great course to study while working, perhaps as an editorial assistant or junior reporter.
 The great thing about the distance learning course is that you can study it in your own time and at your own pace.
+However, please note that we do recommend you complete the course within two years of starting.

 The NCTJ distance learning course is designed for UK journalists.
 Although we have many overseas students who complete the course and achieve the Diploma in Journalism qualifications, we are a UK national charity, not an international organisation.